Nonparametric regression: Definition

+Nonparametric regression assumes the following relationship, given the random variables $X$ and $Y$:

 where $m(x)$ is some deterministic function.
-Linear regression is a restricted case of nonparametric regression where $m(x)$ is assumed to be affine.
+Linear regression is a restricted case of nonparametric regression where $m(x)$ is assumed to be a linear function of the data.

-Some authors use a slightly stronger assumption of additive noise:
+Sometimes a slightly stronger assumption of additive noise is used:

 where the random variable $U$ is the `noise term', with mean 0.

 Without the assumption that $m$ belongs to a specific parametric family of functions it is impossible to get an unbiased estimate for $m$, however most estimators are consistent under suitable conditions.

-List of general-purpose nonparametric regression algorithms
+Common nonparametric regression algorithms

 This is a non-exhaustive list of non-parametric models for regression.